 American Academy of Audiology: Professional organization of audiologists.

-American Speech Language Hearing Association: The professional, scientific and credentialing association who are audiologists and speech-language pathologists.
+American Speech Language Hearing Association (ASHA): The professional, scientific and credentialing association who are audiologists and speech-language pathologists.

 Academy of Doctors of Audiology: Professional organization of audiologists.